jorenretel/phd_thesis/chapters/chapter1/chapter1.md

 ## Protein-lipid interactions

 In order for membrane proteins to be incorporated into the membrane the residues facing the lipids almost exclusively have hydrophobic side-chains [@white_membrane_1999].
-A hydrofobic core of a membrane is roughly 30 Å thick meaning that there must be around hydrophobic residues to span this distance with an α-helix.
-For a β-barrel only every second residue points into the lipid bilayer and the length of a stretch spanning the hydrophobic core depends on it shear number.
+A hydrofobic core of a membrane is roughly 30 Å thick meaning that there must be around 19 hydrophobic residues to span this distance with an α-helix.
+For a β-barrel only every second residue points into the lipid bilayer and the length of a stretch spanning the hydrophobic core depends on its shear number but is normally around 10 residues.
 Another common feature of membrane proteins is that at the interface between the hydrophobic core of the membrane and the head groups of the lipids often tyrosine and tryptophan residues are found [@yau_preference_1998][@killian_how_2000].
-On the basis of these kind of features it can often be predicted from the primary sequence whether a protein is a membrane protein and what its topology is.
+On the basis of these kind of features algorithms are written to predict from the primary sequence whether a protein is a membrane protein and what its topology is.
+Because of the larger amount of residues needed to span the membrane and the lack of an alternating pattern this is easier for α-helical membrane proteins than for β-barrels [@wimley_genomic_2002].

 It has become clear though that the interaction between proteins and surrounding lipids is a lot more complex than just aspecific hydrophobic interactions between the membrane protein and membrane.
 If the size of the hydrophobic part of the protein is different than the length of the fatty acid chain there is a hydrophobic mismatch which might cause an incorrect geometry of the protein [@lee_how_2005].
 Not only thickness plays a role.
 Because the relative width of the head groups and fatty acid tails varies between lipids some of them are cylindrical whether others are conical causing a specific pressure profile within the membrane [@zhou_influences_2013].
 Indeed membrane proteins can be regulated by physical properties such as thickness and the intrinsic curvature of the membrane [@andersen_bilayer_2007].
 The thickness of the membrane can even vary locally around the circumference of a protein [@ellena_membrane_2011].
 Furthermore, in some very interesting examples detecting changes in the physical properties of the membrane is the sole purpose of a membrane protein as is the case for mechano sensing channels [@battle_lipidprotein_2015].